Luke-H-C/side-projects/GIVEasia-transaction-data-wrangling.md

 2. Remove redudent text
 3. Summarize data with complex array functions

 Performance soon became a major headache and I would literally spend the entire afternoon just to update the file.
-I tried to learn VBA to automate the process but it didn't take long for me to realize that I need a different approach.
+I tried to learn VBA to automate the process but it didn't take long for me to realize that I needed a different approach.

 PLACEHOLDER : add sample Excel syntax